-- Business data produced on the page provides information about language. - This information is passed as a User Data key into the webengagement interaction. - During the Engagement Logic strategy, language information is re-attached and propagated to the chat interaction. - The Chat Routing strategy reads language information from the User Data of the chat interaction and decides into which group to route the chat interaction.
+- Business data produced on the page provides information about language. - This information is passed to the webengagement interaction as part of the User Data. - During the execution of the Engagement Logic strategy, language information is extracted from the User Data of the webengagement Open Media interaction and placed into the userData option of the notification message. - The notification message is processed by Genesys Widgets WebChat widget and userData is parsed and attached to the chat media interaction initiated by Genesys Widgets. - The Chat Routing strategy reads language information from the User Data of the chat interaction and decides which group to route the chat interaction to.